Tender Juicy Smoked Brisket Recipe

 Serving

 Honestly, your brisket will be super flavorful and is excellent all by its self.
 But you can kick it up a notch by serving with your favorite barbecue sauce!
-I love to serve smoked brisket with mashed potatoes and homemade gravy in the winter and The Best Loaded Potato Salad – Old Fashioned Recipe (Easy!) in the summer, or a delicious colorful salad!
+I love to serve smoked brisket with soft sourdough rolls, mashed potatoes and homemade gravy in the winter and The Best Loaded Potato Salad in the summer, or a fruit salad!

 smoked brisket sliced on cutting board (1)